-In Visual C#, the completion list includes code snippets to help you easily insert predefined bodies of code into your program.
+In C#, the completion list includes code snippets to help you easily insert predefined bodies of code into your program.
 Code snippets appear in the completion list as the snippet's shortcut text.
-For more information about code snippets that are available in Visual C# by default, see Visual C# Code Snippets.
+For more information about code snippets that are available in C# by default, see C# Code Snippets.

 Language Keywords in Completion Lists

-In Visual C#, the completion list also includes language keywords.
+In C#, the completion list also includes language keywords.
 For more information about C# language keywords, see C# Keywords.

 Extension Methods in Completion Lists

 In C#, the completion list includes Extension Methods that are in scope.

 The completion list does not display all extension methods for String objects.

 Extension methods use a different icon than instance methods.
 For a listing of list icons, see Class View and Object Browser Icons.
 When an instance method and extension method with the same name are both in scope, the completion list displays the extension method icon.

 Filtered Completion Lists

 IntelliSense removes unnecessary members from the completion list by using filters.
 C# filters the completion lists that appear for these items: